 Rub the cashmere under your chin to feel the softness.
 Higher-quality cashmere is soft but not overly soft to the touch; it softens over time with wear.
 Some companies increase the softness by treating the cashmere with chemical additives and softeners or over-washing it.
 This reduces the life of the cashmere garment, so beware of cashmere that feels unbelievably soft.
 Rub the cashmere between your thumb and fingers, and then rub them together.
 If your fingers feel slick chemical additives have been used to make the cashmere feel softer.

 The Look Test

 Hold the cashmere item at eye level and look across the surface.
 If you can see a very small amount of fluffiness, approximately 1mm - 2mm, it’s a sign of good quality cashmere.
-If the fluffiness rises higher than that it indicates that shorter hairs have been used, which do not bind together as well as longer hairs, and the item will pill and wear more quickly.
+If the fluffiness rises higher than that it indicates that shorter hairs have been used, which do not bind together as well as long hairs, and the item will pill and wear more quickly.